akzworld28/seo-content-generator/Readme.txt

 ## Contributions
 Feel free to contribute to this project by submitting pull requests or reporting issues.

-## License
-This project is open-source and available under the MIT License.

 ---
-🚀 Created by Reshma
+🚀 Created by Arunkumar S